Honest comparison · updated May 2026

 You want fast, polished dictation everywhere on your Mac.

-You write into Slack, Mail, Notion, your IDE, and you want the cleanest local Whisper experience with smart formatting and a beloved indie-app polish.
+You write into Slack, Mail, Notion, your IDE, and you want fast local dictation with smart formatting and refined indie-app polish.
 You're not using a Markdown vault, or you're happy keeping your notes flow separate.

 Pick ThoughtMic if…